-12 See, for example, Harpham's discussion of the unfortunate consequences of nineteenth-century "philhellenism" (Chapter 2).
+10 See, for example, Harpham's discussion of the unfortunate consequences of nineteenthcentury "philhellenism" (Chapter 2).

-A fourth strand of Arts and Humanities contribution is that of creative making.
 Visual art making, musical performance, drama and creative writing each have a history in Harvard College.
-The College, indeed, stands on the verge of significantly raising the profile of the creative arts.13
+The College, indeed, stands on the verge of significantly raising the profile of the creative arts.
+11

 It is not for the current document to adopt the absurd position of advocating one of these four traditions over another.
 None will disappear; none will indefinitely hold the field to the exclusion of its three competitors.
 Each has a powerful historical reason for existing.
 Each teacher in the Arts and Humanities will freely engage in self-scrutiny for each course offered in the historical conjuncture in which we find ourselves.
 It is, however, for this committee to delineate our deepest traditions, and to point to developments in the Humanities that promise dynamically to readapt those traditions to the opportunities of our current predicament.
-It is also for this committee to articulate our aspirations to bring the insight we derive from these traditions to bear on the challenges of our contemporary world.
+It is also for this committee to articulate aspirations that might bring the energy we derive from these traditions to the urgency of now.